douglasgscofield/dispr/README.md

 * Fasta-format file of interior sequences, amplicons minus primers
 * BED-format file of interior sequences, amplicons minus primers

-A small number of mismatches can be allowed at the 5' end of the primer.
-The number of concrete sequences arising from degenerate primers, including when mismatches are allowed, is also calculated.
+A small number of mismatches can be allowed within the primer.
+The number of concrete sequences arising from degenerate primers is also calculated.

 The `re::engine::RE2` regular expression drop-in module is used as it is much faster than Perl's implementation for the types of patterns matched here.